programinglive/zettly/docs/reference/PRD.md

 8. System Monitor widget supports forced enable mode and inline rendering.
 9. Registration flow assigns new accounts the default `user` role.
 10. Role changes performed via helper without direct DB access.
+11. Users can create organizations and invite other users as members.
+12. Organization admins can manage members, change roles, and remove members.
+13. All organization members can view and manage shared todos, notes, drawings, and tags.
+14. Users can switch between personal workspace and organization workspaces via UI selector.
+15. Organization resources are scoped and only visible to organization members.

 ## 8. Non-Functional Requirements
 - **Security:** Role-based access control, CSRF compliance, masked diagnostics, hashed passwords.